liquidcarbon/affinity/README.md

 # Location(folder=PosixPath('.'), file='IsotopeData_export.csv', partition_by=[])
 ```

 The class attributes are instantiated Vector objects of zero length.
-Using the [desciptor pattern](https://docs.python.org/3/howto/descriptor.html), they are replaced with actual data arrays on building the instance.
+Using the [descriptor pattern](https://docs.python.org/3/howto/descriptor.html), they are replaced with actual data arrays on building the instance.

 #### 2. Build class instance from querying a CSV